Wupper

 On its course of about 116 km, the Wupper passes through the city of Wuppertal where the suspension railway runs for 10 km above the river.

 It is crossed by the highest railway bridge in Germany near Müngsten, between Remscheid and Solingen.
 A few kilometers further down, Burg Castle is located on a hill overlooking the river.

 Hydropower

 From the 15th century, the Wupper and its numerous streams gave birth to hundreds of workshops, mills and factories on their banks.
-Originally water was used for dying, bleaching and washing canvas and cloth, later it was used to power machines or transport waste.
+Originally water was used for dyeing, bleaching and washing canvas and cloth; later it was used to power machines or transport waste.